aleph1888/mangopay_edd_plugin_web/README.md

 MangoPay Wordpress Plugin Web (MWPW)
 ==================

-EasyDigitalDownloads Mangopay gateway (94.7% compatible with Campaignify)
+EasyDigitalDownloads Mangopay gateway.

 Mangopay SDKv2 [implementing **web payment method**].

+NOTICE: Although this plugin is coded to be used with EDD and Fundify, it is not recognized or supported by them.

 Workflow
 ----